Automation

 Last modified:

 A key performance indicator (KPI) in O&M work is the efficiency with which a single O&M manager can monitor systems and/or installed capacity.
-Digitalization offers a significant advantage by enabling task automation, which in turn can increase the number of systems monitored and boost revenue.
+Digitalization offers a significant advantage by enabling task automation, which can increase the number of systems monitored and boost revenue.

 CMMS ONLY The Automation module replaces the Regular events portlet.